 Are energy prices putting your business under pressure?

-Over half of Britain’s micro-businesses feel the rising cost of energy, and the terms under which providers demand payments, is putting their future in doubt.
+Over half of Britain’s micro-businesses feel the rising cost of energy, and the terms under which providers demand payments are putting their future in doubt.

 The survey, which questioned 502 micro-businesses, including cafes, pubs, restaurants, hairdressers, convenience stores and other retail outlets, also found just under a third (31%) have been put on a high tariff as they’re considered to be a credit risk, while around a fifth (21%) have been turned down by energy suppliers.